eonist/GitSync-applescript/README.md

 - [ ] **Self awareness when debugging / production**
 - [ ] **Implement the commit msg description, you drew up here:** [Issue 10](https://github.com/eonist/GitSync/issues/10)
 - [ ] Optional custom commit and push intervals
-- [ ] Implement the commands: i and c
-- [ ] Do research around what happens if a file changes before a commit is pushed, or before a commit for that matter
-- [ ] Test project with a fresh git install, do we need to setup the shell stuff?
+- [ ] Test project with a fresh git install, do we need to setup the shell stuff git writes about in their readme file?
-- [ ] Test with bitbucket private repo
 - [ ] Find a suitable download provider for a zip file, bitbucket? google this
 - [ ] Account for keychain passwords with special characters.
 They may be in hex format.
 Find a way to decode hex.
 - [ ] Skip synchronising if the remote is ahead, see research.txt doc for this
 - [ ] Add a debug/production if statement that toggles the two modes
 - [ ] Create a LogEngine script that logs what GitSync has been up to log.txt
 - [ ] Research if you can change an applescript icon with an applescript
+- [ ] Test with bitbucket private repo
 - [ ] Shorten the FAQ list
 - [ ] Add support for ssh authentication
 - [ ] **Bonus:** Complete the KeychainParser and KeychainModifier classes